Ethnic groups in Karnataka: Others

 Other ethnic groups settled in Karnataka include Gujaratis (0.19%), Bengalis (0.14%), Odias (0.10%), Tibetans (0.06%), Punjabis (0.04%), Nepalis (0.03%) and Sindhis (0.03%).

 Another minor ethnic group are the Bearys, who follow Islam and are mainly settled in the coastal districts of Dakshina Kannada and Udupi.
 They are the native speakers of Beary bashe, a language made of Malayalam idioms with Tulu phonology and grammar.
 This dialect was traditionally known as Mappila Malayalam because of Bearys' close contact with Mappilas.
 Due to vast influence of Tulu for centuries, it is today considered as a language, close to both Malayalam and Tulu.
 The word Beary is said to be derived from the Tulu word byara which means trade or business, as this community were primarily traders.
 Since the major portion of this community people were involved in business activities, the local Tulu-speaking majority called them Beary or Byari.

 There is a small Tibetan settlement in Bylakuppe, in Mysore district.
 This was the first and largest of the intentional Tibetan settlements in India, and was created in response to accommodate fleeing Tibetans due to the Chinese occupation of their homeland.
 The camp is home to some 14,000 Tibetans.

+The Nawayath Muslims in Bhatkal is another linguistic group in state.
+They are a sub group within Konkani Muslims.

+The Sankethi language spoken by Sankethi Brahmins migrated from Sengottai to Southern Karnataka are another prominent group.

 The Siddis are found in the ghat area of Uttara Kannada district, Dharwad district and Belgaum district.
 These people have African ancestry, as a majority of these people were said to have come from Goa, where they were imported from East Africa (mainly Mozambique) by the Portuguese as slaves.
 They speak Are Marathi, a mixture of Marathi with the Konkani and Kannada languages.

+The state has numerous tribal and endangered ethno linguistic groups such as Yerava, Hakkipikki, Irula, Koraga, Soliga, Jenu Kuruba etc.